Raghukashyap1143/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/10-LAB_SC_100_Lab1_Ex3_Secure_Infrastructure.md

 ### Task 3: Add Server to Defender for Cloud and gather Logs.

-You´ll deploy a Data collection rule to get event logs from the on premise server.
-The rule will automatically deploy the monitoring agent on the server and forward logs to the previously created log analytics workspace.
+In this task, you will deploy a **Data Collection Rule** to gather event logs from the on-premises server.
+The rule will automatically install the monitoring agent on the server and forward the logs to the pre-configured **Log Analytics Workspace**.

 1. Search for **Microsoft Defender for Cloud** and open it.